 This weekend I had the chance to see the authors of Hacking Google for Education: 99 Ways to Leverage Google Tools in Classrooms, Schools, and Districts in action!
-At their third annual Tomorrow’s Classroom Today Conference, authors Brad Currie, Billy Krakower and Scott Rocco shared some of the big ideas in their book and led a special event that brought in educators from around the country.
+At their third annual Tomorrow’s Classroom Today Conference, authors Brad Currie, Billy Krakower and Scott Rocco shared some of the big ideas in their book.
+They led a special event that brought in educators from around the country.

 Hacking Google for Education: Education Book Spotlight

 Hacking Google for Education includes classroom, school and district tips perfect for educators thinking about the integration of Google tools at different levels.
-There really is something for everyone – new users, veterans users, teachers looking for tips about their favorite tool like Google Slides or Google Forms – you’ll find lots of ways to put the information in this book into practice right away.
+There really is something for everyone.
+This includes new users, veterans users, teachers looking for tips about their favorite tool like Google Slides or Google Forms.
+You’ll find lots of ways to put the information in this book into practice right away.

 I personally loved all of the ways the authors highlighted how Google tools could be used to check for understanding.
 Their hacks for using Google in educational settings include lots of actionable information you can use tomorrow.
-If you’re like me, you might skip around to different topics based on your own professional learning needs, or you might read it from front cover to back cover.
+If you’re like me, you might skip around to different topics based on your own professional learning needs.
+Alternatively, you might read it from front cover to back cover.

 Hacking Google for Education is definitely a book you’ll want to annotate or have sticky notes handy to flag pages that have a tip you’re ready to use tomorrow.
 Now I work with plenty of schools that use Google Classroom, even a few that are one-to-one with iPads.
-This is a book for teachers who use Google Classroom, but also for educators who use G-Suite to collaborate with teacher teams, or just to keep their own personal and professional documents organized.
+This isn’t a book just for teachers who use Google Classroom.
+It is also for educators who use G-Suite to collaborate with teacher teams.
+The book is even a great choice for those who want to keep their own personal and professional documents organized.